openebs-archive/openebs-docs/docs/usecases.md

 <font size="6">Persistent storage for Kubernetes</font>

 OpenEBS provides container native storage that is managed using native Kubernetes commands such as kubectl.
 For block storage needs of the application, iSCSI volumes are presented natively in OpenEBS.
 For <a href="/docs/next/rwm.html" target="_blank">RWM or NFS needs</a>, NFS provisioner can be deployed along with cStor volumes.
-For object storage needs, Minio is deployed with cStor volumes as the underlying needs.
+For object storage needs, Minio is deployed with cStor volumes as the underlying needs

+<font size="6">Object storage on Kubernetes</font>

+Use <a href="/docs/next/minio.html" target="_blank">OpenEBS and Minio</a> on Kubernetes to build cross Z cloud native object storage solution.
+Kubernetes PVCs are used by Minio to seamlessly scale Minio nodes.
+OpenEBS provides easily scalable and manageable storage pools.
+Scalability of Minio is directly complimented by OpenEBS's feature of infinitely scalable capacity via cStor pools.

 <font size="6">Prometheus monitoring</font>